Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/sponsoredTransactionsSmartContract.rst

 .. note::

     The |bw| prepends the message with the account address (``signer``) and 8 zero bytes before signing it.
-    This ensures that signed messages can be distinguished from transactions that are equally signed by the account address in the |bw| because transactions are not prepended with 8 zero bytes.
+    This ensures that signed messages (prepended with 8 zero bytes and the account address) can be distinguished from transactions (prepended with the account nonce and the account address).
     The smart contract logic reverse engineers the |bw| implementation by equally prepending the account address (signer) and 8 zero bytes to the message.

 .. note::